atiedebee/Partial-Keepinventory/README.md

 > /pki inv savedPlayers [add / remove] <name>

 Set the custom droprate formula
-> /pki inv expression set [expression]
+> /pki inv invExpression set [invExpression]

 ---
 ## Expressions
 Expressions are a way to dynamically change how items are dropped.
 This can be done with a simple formula that uses given variables.
-The value returned by the expression is clamped between 0 and 1.
+The value returned by the invExpression is clamped between 0 and 1.
  A list of variables can be found in the provided table:

 ### Base